BalloonBox-Inc/SCRTSibyl-Oracle/README.md

 ![scrt sibyl image](./images/logo_horizontal.png)

 ## At a Glance
-SCRTSibyl is an oracle for credit scoring developed for the Secret Network.
+SCRTsibyl is an oracle for credit scoring developed for the Secret Network.
 The oracle returns a numerical, private, and encrypted credit score affirming users' credibility and trustworthiness within the Secret Network ecosystem.
 The DApp was designed with one specific use case in mind: unsecured P2P micro-lending, which is facilitating lending and borrowing of microloans ranging between $1-25K USD.
 The Sibyl does not require any type of collaterals -hence unsecured-, but rather the lender approves the loans based on a borrower's creditworthiness affirmed by the SCRTsibyl oracle.
 Running a credit score check on a user you are considering lending money to or borrowing money from, will inform you whether and how much a user can pay back upon loan issuance.

 The DApp works as follow:
  - it acquires user's financial data by integrating with two validators ([Plaid](https://dashboard.plaid.com/overview) & [Coinbase](https://developers.coinbase.com/))